bpftrace/website-staging/src/pages/hol/kernel-probes.md

 Expand the above script to print the parent directory for the file being unlinked.

-Top tip: We can use the `print()` BpfScript function to print out members in an object without explicitly specifying them.
+Top tip: We can use the `print()` function to print out members in an object without explicitly specifying them.
 For example, the arguments for a `vfs_write()` call are:

 ```sh
 $ sudo bpftrace -lv 'kfunc:vfs_write'